joonarafael/tiirascraper/docs/user_manual.md

 ## Before Running

+Create your _global configuration file_ into the subdirectory `./src/config/`.
+The program exclusively searches **only** for the file named `config.json`.
+Enter values for `filter_cities` and `interval`.
+Give `filter_cities` as a string boolean (e.g. `"true"` or `"false"`) and `interval` as an integer (in minutes).

-Create your _config files_ for the filtering functionality into the subdirectory `./src/config/`.
+Create your _filtering files_ for the filtering functionality into the subdirectory `./src/config/filters/`.
 The program exclusively searches **only** for the files named `cities.txt` and `species.txt`.

-If a config file is found, the software will only allow those cities and species through.
-All other records are ignored. **Without config files, all elements will get through**.
-The config files are therefore so-called "whitelists".
+If a filtering file is found, the software will only allow mentioned cities and species through.
+All other records are ignored. **Without filtering files, all elements will get through**.
+The filtering files are therefore so-called "whitelists".

-Individual entries in the config files should be separated with line breaks.
-Config files **are not** case-sensitive (applies to both cities and species).
+Individual entries in the filtering files should be separated with line breaks.
+Filtering files **are not** case-sensitive (applies to both cities and species).

-**For example**, config file for city filtering at `./src/config/cities.txt` could look like this:
+**For example**, file for city filtering at `./src/config/filters/cities.txt` could look like this:

 ```
 Helsinki